 With that in mind, we’ve compiled the complete list of everything you need to know to make your first time in Tokyo as enjoyable and effortless as possible.

-For anyone planning their first trip to Tokyo, here are our top travel tips for the perfect holiday in one of the world’s greatest cities.
+From planning your flights and accommodation to practical info and money-saving suggestions, here are our top Tokyo travel tips for the perfect holiday in one of the world’s greatest cities.

 Fittingly for a city of its size Tokyo has two airports, Narita International Airport and Haneda International Airport.

-Narita Airport, however, is not located in Tokyo but in the neighbouring prefecture of Chiba.
+Narita Airport is not actually located in Tokyo but in the neighbouring prefecture of Chiba.
 From Narita it’s a 40-80 minute train ride (depending on the train) or a two hour coach ride to the centre of Tokyo.

 Haneda International Airport is actually in Tokyo, on the southern tip of the city near Tokyo Bay.
 Haneda Airport is a much easier 30 minute train or monorail ride to central Tokyo.

 If you do fly into Narita, the quickest way of getting into central Tokyo is by the Tokyo Skyliner Express, which takes around 45 minutes to reach Ueno Station.
 You can buy advanced tickets for the Skyline Express here.

 Unfortunately, because it is in a much more convenient location, flights in and out of Haneda Airport are often more expensive than flights to and from Narita, meaning that you may have to sacrifice the convenience of arriving at Haneda for the economic advantage of arriving at Narita.

 If you haven’t yet booked your trip you can find the best deals on flights to Tokyo on Skyscanner here.